 Have you heard the exciting news?
 The Spartanburgers have arrived in Spartanburg, SC!
-After thirteen years without a local baseball team, Spartanburg has a team to cheer since the first home game kicked off on April 15th, 2025.
+After thirteen years without a local baseball team, Spartanburg has spent the last year cheering on their very own home team.
 Welcome, Spartanburgers, to our beloved Hub City!

 Going to a Game?
 Quick Tips: